 2. Use one of the permitted acts ‘exceptions’ allowed by CPDA 1988.

 The CLA HE licence is a really useful licence for the provision of teaching materials.
-It allows library staff to offer a CLA scanning service, which provides digital copies (PDFs of book chapters and journal articles) for students via the module reading lists in the MLS.
-The licence, underpinned by UK Copyright law, has restrictions on the content that can be scanned and the amounts that can be scanned.
-Library staff carry out all the copyright checks required.
+It allows library staff to offer a Scanning for Teaching Service, which provides digital copies (PDFs of book chapters and journal articles) for students via the module reading lists in the MLS.
+The licence, underpinned by UK Copyright law, has restrictions on the content that can be scanned, the amounts that can be scanned as well as who can do the scanning.
+Under the term of of our licence, all scans must be made by library staff who will also carry out all the required checks to ensure the scan complies with the licence and UK Copyright Law.

 • Is the amount copied reasonable and appropriate to the context?